 SECTION 2.
+COACHING

-COACHING The normal corrective disciplinary procedure shall consist of three (3) steps, except that initial minor work deficiencies will normally be privately brought to the employee's attention through coaching.
+The normal corrective disciplinary procedure shall consist of three (3) steps, except that initial minor work deficiencies will normally be privately brought to the employee's attention through coaching.
 Coaching may include, but is not limited to instructions, directions, or prompting to the employee.
 Coaching provides feedback on job performance and is intended to be corrective and constructive.
 Coaching shall not be considered disciplinary.

 SECTION 3.
+INVESTIGATORY MEETING

-INVESTIGATORY MEETING Twenty-four (24) hours notice of investigatory meetings shall be given to the employee whenever possible.
-Supervisors are encouraged to give such notice in writing.
-The employee is entitled to a Union representative at an investigatory meeting which may result in disciplinary action against the employee.
-However, neither the refusal of the employee's Union Steward or Union representative to participate nor their unavailability shall abridge the Employer's right to conduct an investigation.
-The Employer shall provide a written summary of the investigation results to the employee, and the Union if it is involved in representing the employee during the investigation, within seven (7) calendar days of the conclusion of the Investigation results may include, but are not limited to, investigation. exoneration of the employee or the conclusion that disciplinary action is not to be taken at this time.
+Twenty-four (24) hours notice of investigatory meetings shall be given to the employee whenever possible.
+Seventy-two (72) hours notice will be provided to the Local Union, when practicable, for investigatory meetings outside the Metropolitan area.
+Upon request, the employee is entitled to a Union representative at an investigatory meeting which may result in disciplinary action against the employee.
+The communication to employees regarding the investigatory meeting shall include a statement about the right to Union representative to participate nor their unavailability shall abridge the Employer's right to conduct an investigation.

+The Employer shall provide a written summary of the investigation results to the employee, and the Union if it is involved in representing the employee during the investigation within seven (7) days of the conclusion of the investigation.
+Investigation results may include, but are not limited to, exoneration of the employee or the conclusion that disciplinary action is not to be taken at this time.
 Where a change in policy or procedure is made as a result of the investigation, the Employer will provide written notification of the change to all affected employees.

 SECTION 4.
+DISCIPLINARY MEETING

-DISCIPLINARY MEETING Supervisors shall give employees a forty-eight (48) hour notice, whenever possible, of planned disciplinary meetings.
-Supervisors are encouraged to give such notice in writing.
+Supervisors shall give employees a forty-eight (48) hour notice, whenever possible, of planned disciplinary meetings.
 If the Steward and the employee agree, the disciplinary meeting can be held less than forty-eight (48) hours after notification, but the Steward or employee cannot refuse to hold an immediate meeting if circumstances require it.
 Supervisors shall give employees the opportunity to have a Union Steward present for an oral warning, a written warning, a notice of suspension, or a notice of discharge.
-Employees shall be given an opportunity to hear the evidence and respond to the evidence supporting suspension or discharge while still in pay status.
-Nonsupervisory coworkers, other than a Union Steward of the employee's choice, shall not be present in another employee's disciplinary meeting.
+Employees will be given an opportunity to hear the evidence and respond to the evidence supporting suspension or discharge while still in pay status.
+Non-supervisory co-workers, other than a Union Steward of the employee's choice, shall not be present in another employee's disciplinary meeting.